The minimum payment on credit cards is the lowest amount of money you can pay each month. Until the year 2004, minimum payments could be as low as 2%.

 The Card Act of 2009 has forced credit card issuers to disclose to account holders the consequences of paying only the minimum amount due.
-On credit card statements you will notice a space for how long it would take to pay off the entire balance if account holders made only the minimum payment.
+On credit card statements you’ll notice a space for how long it would take to pay off the entire balance if account holders made only the minimum payment.

-Credit Score Decrease.
 The credit scoring formula calculates amounts owed as 30% of your total credit score.
 Your credit score could suffer if you have several credit card accounts with balances or if you are using a high proportion of your credit card limits and only paying the minimum required payment.

 If your credit card balance is close to the credit limit and you only pay the minimum payment, you are doing nothing to put a dent in the amount of your debt.
 The credit scoring model likes to see high credit limits along with low account balances — UNUSED CREDIT LIMITS.